A New Census of the 0.2< z <3.0 Universe, Part II: The Star-Forming Sequence: Introduction

 There are also methodologies emerging to infer stellar populations parameters from observations more robustly, producing a promising way forward to mitigating or even eliminating the systematics in SFR and mass measurements.
 Often SFRs are inferred using direct flux-to-SFR conversions which are derived via fixed assumptions about the properties of galaxy stellar populations (e.g. \citealt{kennicutt12}).
 This can result in significant measurement systematics when applied to a galaxy population with a rich diversity of properties \citep{wuyts11a,leja19b}.
 New generations of Bayesian galaxy SED-models using highly flexible on-the-fly model generation (e.g., \texttt{Beagle}, \citealt{chevallard16}; \texttt{Prospector}, \citealt{leja17,johnson21}) or large pre-generated grids of models (e.g. \texttt{Bagpipes}, \citealt{carnall18}; \texttt{CIGALE}, \citealt{boquien19}) can now fit sophisticated models to all of the available data.
 These methods constrain stellar populations properties such as star formation histories, dust attenuation, and metallicities on an object-by-object basis, as opposed to earlier works using fixed values or highly simplified models.
 The net effect is to produce more sophisticated (and, ideally, more accurate) conversions between the observed flux and the star formation rate and stellar masses.

 In this work, we measure the star-forming sequence using stellar populations properties inferred by the \texttt{Prospector-$\alpha$} model built in the \prospector{} SED-fitting code.
 This work is motivated by the distinct differences in inferred masses and star formation rates from previous analyses \citep{leja19b}.
 We additionally use a new machine learning technique to measure the star-forming sequence: normalizing flows \citep{jimenez15}.
 Normalizing flows allow the direct inference of the density in the SFR-M$^*$ plane from individual observations.
-Crucially, this density inference can be modified to marginalize over measurement uncertainty as described later in this work.
+Crucially, this density inference can be modified to marginalize over measurement uncertainty as described later in this work -- indeed, \citet{curtis-lake21} has shown that proper modeling of the measurement uncertainties has a significant effect on the inferred slope and normalization of the star-forming sequence.
 This density estimate in turn permits measurement of the `ridge' of the star-forming sequence without any pre-selection of star-forming galaxies, as well as facilitating direct comparisons with simulations or other observations using {\it density} in M$^*$-SFR-redshift space.
 This paper is the second in a series; the first paper presented a Bayesian population model for the stellar mass function \citep{leja20}.